 This is an odd report, but I just wanted to know how much time I spent on my personal machine which costs me as much as my car.

 I had to use my personal machine for about a month since my employer issued laptop only after like 6 weeks.
-It is sad I had not used much for my personal projects for an expensive laptop with f@$#@$ keyboard.
+It is sad I had not used my machine much for my personal projects for an expensive laptop with f@$#@$ keyboard.

 - Have at least the common reports automated